 Yoga keeps a myriad of negative emotions like anger, sadness, irritation, and depression at bay.

-Niyama and Dharana, the second and sixth limbs of yoga, respectively, shed light on the importance of controlling, focusing, and strengthening your mind.
+Niyama and Dharana, the second and sixth limbs of yoga, respectively, shed light on the importance of controlling, focusing, and strengthening your mind, body and Spirit.
 Regular practice of yoga helps to gain more self-confidence and attract positive energy.
 Patients battling clinical depression, anxiety disorder, mood swings, memory disorders, and even anger disorders benefit from the regular practice of yoga.

 Yoga has a profound effect on regulating the blood levels of serotonin, which is a ‘feel good’ chemical neurotransmitter.
 Serotonin is a natural mood enhancer that makes one feel positive and happy.
 Learning Yoga under professional guidance is a great way to rejuvenate your brain and mind.